A cause close to our hearts

 15% of the profit of the Flamingo Yoga Board goes directly to the Reef Renewal Foundation, Bonaire.

 How?
 With the money raised Silver Shark is adopting Coral Nursery Trees.
-This means by purchasing a Flamingo Yoga Board, you help build an actual coral tree where baby corals grow to become new reefs!
+This means by purchasing a Flamingo Board or Shark Clasp Bracelet, you help build an actual coral tree where baby corals grow to become new reefs!